MatthewJanuszewski/LegoHelper/README.md

 Simple program for writing shipping information from BrickLink and BrickOwl orders to a CSV file for PirateShip.

 ### Installation
-Make sure to install all required Python packages if working with this source code by running:
+Make sure you have Python 3, Git, and PIP installed on your machine, and install all required Python packages by running the following PIP command in the directory where you downloaded this program:

 `pip install -r requirements.txt`